In February 2020, this chapter was updated throughout and should be re-read.

 Domestic Violence Disclosure Scheme ('Clare's Law')

-The Domestic Violence Disclosure Scheme (DVDS) gives members of the public a formal mechanism to make enquires about an individual who they are in a relationship with, or who is in a relationship with someone they know, where there is a concern that the individual may be violent towards their partner.
-This scheme adds a further dimension to the information sharing about children where there are concerns that domestic violence and abuse is impacting on the care and welfare of the children in the family.
+The Domestic Violence Disclosure Scheme (DVDS) (also known as 'Clare's Law') commenced in England and Wales in March 2014.
+The DVDS gives members of the public a formal mechanism to make enquires about an individual who they are in a relationship with, or who is in a relationship with someone they know, where there is a concern that the individual may be violent towards their partner.
+This scheme adds a further dimension to the information sharing about children where there are concerns that domestic abuse is impacting on the care and welfare of the children in the family.

 Members of the public can make an application for a disclosure, known as the 'right to ask'.
 Anybody can make an enquiry, but information will only be given to someone at risk or a person in a position to safeguard the victim.
 The scheme is for anyone in an intimate relationship regardless of gender.